nkarag/haskell-CSVDB/README.md

 `runRfilter :: RPredicate -> RTable -> RTable`
 where
 `type RPredicate = RTuple -> Bool`

 Note that *any  function* with a relational tuple (RTuple data type) as input, which returns a Bool can be a predicate.
-This means that we can have a predicate for our WHERE clause (in SQL parlance) that can as generic as a function of this type signature can be.
+This means that we can have a predicate for our WHERE clause (in SQL parlance) that can be as generic as a function of this type signature can be.
 This is much more general and powerful than SQL, where the WHERE-clause predicate is restricted to specific expressions.

 B. The projection operation
 ```